top of page

 In some cases the problem is not one of pain but one of sub optimal function.
 In these cases the biomechanist will assess how to change forces and motion with the aim of increasing efficiency of movement for some activity such as running or other sporting activity.

-As you will be aware force is require for movement of the body or even just to stand up.
-The internal forces of Joints, muscles and tendons etc are in a constantly resisting the external forces of gravity and friction.
+As you will be aware force is required for movement of the body or even just to stand up.
+The internal forces of Joints, muscles and tendons etc. are in a constantly resisting the external forces of gravity and friction.
 At times these forces will exceed the optimal working level and will cause damage to tissues of the body.
-This may be due to misalignment of the limb or joint, overuse, stiffness (perhaps due to ageing process) or even laxity of the joint ( hyper mobility).
+This may be due to misalignment of the limb or joint, overuse, stiffness (perhaps due to ageing process) or even laxity of the joint (hyper mobility).
 Some people are what is commonly called double jointed or hypermobile and this can result is significant biomechanical dysfunction and painful damage to body tissues.
 We assess the biomechanical function using clinical experience and observational skill combined with biometric measurement.
-We also use state of the art technology such as AM3 pressure mapping, Amfit Footscanner, and Templo 2D video analysis and treadmill.
+We also use state of the art technology such as AM3 pressure mapping, Amfit Foot scanner, and Templo 2D video analysis and treadmill.
 Using these we can also produce highly technical reports for insurance or referral purposes.

 Many biomechanical dysfunctions are quite obvious and well known and are often referred to in terms like ‘excessive pronation’ or ‘shin splints’, policeman’s heel and plantar fasciitis etc. Others are less obvious and have no common term, however with careful and in depth examination and assessment, most painful conditions can be resolved with the correct treatment plan.